pangolp/wiki-ac/docs/database-manual-setup.md

----
-redirect_from: "/Database-Manual-Setup"
----

 # Database Manual Setup

 ##  How to setup the AzerothCore DB manually

 ### MySQL client tool

 In order to set up your database, you can use whatever MySQL client you like.
-Some examples [here](Database-client).

 We will assume that you already know how to perform the basic tasks like creating a new database, selecting a database and importing a SQL dump file.
 If you don't, don't worry: it's very easy and you will find a lot of guides on Google, whatever MySQL client tool you're using.